-Subject Leader- Mrs A Haggar
+Subject Leader- Mrs C Sherman

-The intention of our curriculum is to provide a broad, balanced and knowledge rich education which ensures every child is offered challenging and engaging learning experiences with Christian values at their heart.
 Our computing curriculum has been specially designed to meet the needs of our pupils, many of whom have had limited experiences in using technology for a wide range of purposes.
-We benefit from two well equipped computing labs as well as additional resources to compliment our curriculum.
-This allows pupils to use different types of computers across the curriculum and other resources such as BBC micro-bits within their computing lessons.
+We benefit from two well equipped computing labs as well as additional resources to complement our curriculum. our students will be confident when using technology for a wide range of purposes.
+They will recognise the breadth of its impact and influence within future careers and outside of our working lives.

 Our main aims are to: